Marle Place, Burgess Hill

 In the instance of a Government imposed lockdown if this course cannot be moved to online it will be paused until it is able to begin again.
 No refunds will be made due to a Government imposed lockdown.

-This is a Health and Wellbeing course.
+This is a Learning for Personal Interest course.

 What previous experience, knowledge or qualifications do I need for this course?